 I spend time trying to figure out what the common factors might be: Is it, for example, squishiness?
 No, he hates raw carrots because they involve biting into and crunchiness.
 I see, it’s anything that’s work—this is all coming together!

 “I had some peas when I was about fifteen,” he says.
 I know that he’s humoring me by saying nice things about vegetables, hoping I’ll go away.
 “I didn’t mind them too much.
-They were small so I could swallow them whole so the taste wasn’t a problem.
+They were small and I could swallow them whole, so the taste wasn’t a problem.
 Otherwise I might have hurled.”

-I only mentioned broccoli once, before I learned that Mike was Secretary of the Toronto Anti-Brassica League.
+I only mentioned broccoli once, before I learned that Mike was Secretary of the Toronto Anti-Brassica League, Abuse Recovery Division.

 “Most people are highly allergic, or at least sensitive, to a compound in broccoli, Brussels sprouts and cabbage,” he says.
 “Like, a squirrel can die after eating Brussels sprouts.”
 He gives me a moment to let this sink in.